 Board of Trustees

-In 2006, Barbara visited Mumbai to offer support to her colleague, Leena Godiwala as she set up FMCH India.
-Spearheaded by Dorothy Wagle since 2011, FMCH India has become a specialist NGO in this field.
+In 2006, Barbara supported her colleague Leena Godiwala as she set up FMCH India.
+Spearheaded by Dorothy Wagle since 2011, FMCH India has become a specialist NGO in the field of child malnutrition.

-After two years working with expatriate mothers and UNHCR registered refugees in Baku, Azerbaijan, Barbara returned with her family to the UK.
+After two years working on behalf of FMCH with expatriate mothers and UNHCR registered refugees in Azerbaijan, Barbara returned with her family to the UK.

 Lou Simpson, Trustee

 We were delighted to welcome Lou onto the FMCH-UK Board of Trustees in Jan 2017.
 Lou was Chair of FMCH-Indonesia from 2011 until 2016 and supported the team in areas of strategic direction, organisational development, communication, marketing, fundraising and financial management.
 During this time, she developed a strong commitment to FMCH and its work, both in Indonesia and globally.

 Prior to working with FMCH, she built a solid reputation over the past 25 years as a senior manager and strategic consultant with a portfolio of clients that include leading UK and international NGOs and cultural institutions.
 She is now delighted to use her extensive knowledge of fundraising and marketing to support FMCH-UK’s goals.